 This rule does not apply, however, to school premises, government entities, religious organizations and certain residential units.

-Are you required to notify a police officer that you're carrying a concealed firearm in Utah?
+Do you have a duty to inform a police officer that you're carrying a concealed firearm in Utah?

-No. You are not required to notify a police officer that you're carrying a concealed firearm in Utah.
+There is no duty to inform a law enforcement officer that you're carrying a concealed firearm in Utah.

 "No Weapons Allowed" Signs Enforced?

 Are "No Weapons Allowed" signs enforced in Utah?
 If yes, violating the sign would be considered to be a crime.
 If no, violating the sign would not be considered a criminal offense.

 Yes/No. “No Weapons” signs under Utah gun laws have no force of law unless they are posted in areas that are mentioned by the law as being off-limits.
 The law specifically mentions places of worship and private residences.
 If any of these places have posted a “No Weapons” sign, it is illegal to enter.
 This prohibition applies equally to concealed weapons permittees.
 However, a church or organization operating a house of worship may allow exceptions to the prohibition as the church or organization considers advisable.
 Owners may not restrict a renter or lessee from lawfully possessing a firearm in the residence.

 Notice that firearms are prohibited may be given by:

 Personal communication to the actor by the church or organization or a person with authority to act for the person or entity;